“Of which I became a minister according to the stewardship from God which was given to me for you, to fulfill the word of God.”

-If you say, “There is not much future in it; there is not much security in it; there is not much money in it,” then the ministry is not for you.
+If you say, “There is not much future in full-time ministry; there is not much security for there is not much money in it,” then the ministry is not for you.
 But there is no work on earth that is more gratifying.
-Why not at least open yourself to the possibility that God may want you in the ministry?
-Have you ever given one moment’s consideration of the ministry?
+Why not at least open yourself to the possibility that God may want you to have a career as a minister?
+Have you ever given one moment’s consideration to this?
 God only knows what he might do with your life.

 You may say, “I don’t feel that I have the ability.”
 That feeling is not justified unless a person has examined his giftedness and tested those gifts.
 I never felt that I had the gifts to become a minister when I first became a Christian.
 That comes after a test.